When a horse won’t load in a trailer, it can be a stressful experience for both the horse and handler.

 In this article, I’ll be discussing the problem and describing specific training interventions you can use right now or gradually over a few days or weeks to get a resistant horse loaded on a trailer ASAP.
 Click on the links to jump to the “what to do” portion of this post.

 Is any problem more frustrating than packing up for a show or trail ride- usually running a bit behind- and rushing to load your horse just to find the horse won’t walk into the trailer?

 Why Horses Refuse to Load

 Understanding any problem is an important part of fixing it.
-When we consider horses loading on trailers- it actually makes sense that they’d hesitate.
+When we think about getting horses loading on trailers- it actually makes sense that they’d hesitate.
 Loading into a trailer is a difficult task for an animal that has every instinct telling them to flee from cave-like spaces.

-In the wild, caves were home to bears and mountain lions- and wild horses had every reason to stay far away from caves.
-When you ask your horse to step into a trailer- especially a dark one- you are asking them to go against instinct, and that takes a motivated, horse who trusts you and your ability to keep them safe.
+In the wild, caves are home to bears and mountain lions.
+Wild horses had every reason to stay far away from caves.
+When you ask your horse to step into a trailer- especially a dark one- you are asking them to go against instinct.
+Ignoring their instinct takes a motivated horse who trusts you and your ability to keep them safe.